South Korean opposition leader conscious after being stabbed in the neck - KESQ

 Earlier in the day Democratic Party’s floor leader Hong Ik-pyo said Lee was “in a conscious state” in hospital.

+The assailant, who was arrested at the scene, is a man in his sixties, according to Busan police.
+He approached Lee for an autograph before carrying out the attack with an 18 cm (7 inch) long knife purchased online, the police said in a briefing.

-Footage of the brazen attack, captured on live television at the press conference, showed an unidentified man at the front of the crowd suddenly jumped at Lee and struck him in the neck, sending Lee collapsing backwards.
+Footage of the brazen attack, captured on live television at the press conference, showed an unidentified man at the front of the crowd suddenly lunging at Lee and striking him in the neck, sending Lee collapsing backwards.

 The attacker was then wrestled to the ground and restrained by several people.